Jashwant Singh II: Succession

 Following the death of Duleh Singh in October 1895, he became the Raja of Sailana.
 He was installed on the throne by David Barr on 24 December 1895 and was simultaneously granted full administrative powers.
 On the occasion, the Raja of Ratlam presented claims regarding the ceremony of Talwar Bandhai, but they were rejected.

 Reign

 One of the first challenges he faced upon his succession was that his predecessor had left the state with a heavy debt and the affairs of state were in disarray.
 He made considerable efforts to improve the financial condition of the State and nearly paid off its debt.
 However, the Indian famine of 1899–1900 caused a setback, and the State had to take another loan of 100,000 Rs.
 He paid off the entire state debt.
 He reorganized each department to align with modern requirements.
 He organized the state police and established permanent Courts of Justice.
+He was invited to attend the Delhi Durbar on 1 January 1903 but did not attend due to state obligations.
 He constructed Jaswant Niwas at a cost of 200,000 rupees and oversaw the reconstruction of the fort and the stepwell known as Govind Kund.

 He served as president of Akhil Bharatiya Kshatriya Mahasabha in 1911.